b-1129/text-to-SQL-LLM-App/README.md

 Run App: streamlit run app.py

 Access the application: (It will redirect automatically.)
-Open your browser and navigate to http://localhost:8000

 # Contributing
 Contributions are welcome!
 If you have suggestions or improvements, please fork the repository and create a pull request.